 Chong Kai Yan, Pang Xue Qiang

-A collection of memories of Singapore’s past in a published zine, exploring Singapore’s history through the lens of old love stories, photographs and keepsakes.
-It will include articles, photo essays, poetry and illustrations derived from oral interviews with old couples who met in Singapore.
+A zine exploring Singapore’s history through the lens of old love stories.
+It will include writing, photos and illustrations, based on oral interviews with old couples who met in Singapore.
 The publication of the zine will be accompanied by an exhibition featuring these stories, newly-taken portraits of the couples, and other artifacts.

 Matthew Chew Chee Han, Ng Kai Yuan, Tan Yang Yi, Cheah Wenqi

 An interdisciplinary web project including videos, photos and 360 VR content, exploring and documenting the history of Tampines Junior College, one of the JCs that will be merged in 2019.
 Through the stories of different groups in TPJC, this project explores what education in Singapore means, and how it has evolved.